Pablo-source/NHSE-Midlands-System-Improvement/README.md

 This repository will include four main file content types:

-1. R scripts used by the Rightcare team to create reports in Markdown and Shiny
+1. R scripts used by the NHSE Midlands System Improvement team to create reports in Markdown and Shiny
 2. Repository of commmon adhoc functions created by the team to use on a daily basics
 3. Analytical products developed by the team such as R Markdown reports and Shiny apps
 4. R Team Learning materials